ADRENAL BURNOUT SYNDROME

 (When the adrenals don’t function well at all, doctors call it Addison’s disease, for which they give cortisol or cortisone for life.
-With a nutritional balancing program, so far all diagnosed cases of Addison’s disease have responded well, and did not need to stay on the cortisone therapy.
+With a development program, so far the diagnosed cases of Addison’s disease we have worked with responded well, and did not need to stay on the cortisone therapy.
 We do not know whether this will occur in all cases.

 2. If you are tired, depressed or have low blood sugar, they say you need anti-depressants, anti-anxiety drugs or other drugs.
 We do not agree.
 The first course of action should be to assess and then heal the adrenal glands, in most cases.

 3. Blood, urine or saliva hormone tests for the adrenals are adequate tests.
 This is incorrect, in our experience.

 We find that a properly performed and properly interpreted hair mineral analysis is just as good, and perhaps better than any hormone tests to assess adrenal activity.

 The hormone tests do not give the same information as a correctly interpreted hair mineral analysis.
 A mineral analysis not only reveals a great deal about the status of the adrenal glands, but it may tell us why the adrenals are not functioning properly, such as the condition of the sympathetic nervous system.
 This is intimately connected to the adrenal glands and their functioning.